 There are two types of bankruptcy trustees: standing trustees, who are permanently appointed to a particular bankruptcy court, and case trustees, who are appointed on a case-by-case basis.
 Both types of trustees have similar duties and responsibilities, but case trustees are generally responsible for overseeing the administration of a specific bankruptcy case, while standing trustees may be responsible for overseeing multiple cases at the same time.

 Once the bankruptcy petition has been filed, the bankruptcy trustee will also be responsible for managing the debtor’s assets during the bankruptcy process.
-This may include selling any non-exempt assets to pay off the debtor’s debts, negotiating with creditors to reach a settlement, and distributing the proceeds of the sale to the creditors.
+If the debtor files for a Chapter 7 bankruptcy, a trustee’s responsibilities involve selling the debtor’s assets and using the proceeds to pay off the petitioner’s debts.

 In addition to these responsibilities, the bankruptcy trustee may also be responsible for conducting a meeting of creditors, known as a 341 meeting, where the debtor is required to answer questions under oath about their financial affairs.
 The bankruptcy trustee may also be required to investigate any fraudulent activity by the debtor or to report any suspicious activity to the court.